cmsund/swift-push-demo/README.md

 ### Default Push Messaging Behavior

-If keeping the default account/profile, the push messages are triggered in three different areas:
+The push messages are triggered in three different areas:

-* After logging in with an email and trace id, tap "Add To Cart" then tap "Kill Trace" from the menu
+* After logging in with an email and trace id, tap "Add To Cart" then tap "Kill Trace" from the menu.
+This one will only work if you are using your own Tealium account/profile and can use Trace in the UDH.

 ![](http://christinasund.com/images/cart_abandon.png)

 * After logging in with an email, tap "Trigger Push" from the menu.
-In order to do this repeatedly, you must tap "Reset Push" before selecting "Trigger Push" again
+In order to do this repeatedly, you must tap "Reset Push" before selecting "Trigger Push" again.
+This one will work out of the box.

 ![](http://christinasund.com/images/trigger_push.png)

-* Put the app into the background by pressing the "Home" button on your device
+* Put the app into the background by pressing the "Home" button on your device.
+This one will work out of the box.

 ![](http://christinasund.com/images/background.png)

-### Advanced Configuration
+###  <a name="advanced-config" style="color:black">Advanced Configuration</a>

 The above examples are a result of the Firebase Cloud Messaging connector that is already configured in the default account/profile.
 In order to configure your own push message using the FCM connector, please refer to this article: [Firebase Cloud Messaging Connector Setup Guide](https://community.tealiumiq.com/t5/Universal-Data-Hub/Firebase-Cloud-Messaging-Connector-Setup-Guide/ta-p/20269).
 Be sure to obtain a server key by signing up for a Firebase account and following the instructions [here](https://firebase.google.com/docs/cloud-messaging/ios/client). _You will need to add your own GoogleService-Info.pist to the Keys folder within the PushMessagingSample project._